lnfernux/lnfernux.github.io/aboutme.md

 ## $whoami

-My name is Truls and I currently work as an IT Consultant doing infrastructure and automation.
+Late 20's infrastructure engineer with a love for automation and security.

-This website is just my own personal notes, if it helps someone else that's awesome.
+This website is just my own personal notes, if it helps someone else that's a bonus.

 Feedback always welcome.